BakiAbdullah/BakiAbdullah/README.md

 ## About Me 🤵
 - 🌱 I’m currently learning Redux || Mongoose
-- 💬 Talk to me about Web Design, JavaScript, and React.
+- 💬 Talk to me about Web Development, JavaScript, and React.

 ## Connect With Me